ibm-cloud-docs/Cloudant/api/advanced_replication.md

 The status of a replication can be one of seven possible states, as described [previously](#the-replication-scheduler).

-The endpoint uses document IDs as the primary identifier.
-This characteristic means that if you know the document ID, you can directly query that one particular document by using a `/_scheduler/docs/_replicator/<DocID>` query.

 #### Query parameters

 You can add query parameters to the URL and narrow your search results, for example, `_scheduler/docs/_replicator?limit=1&skip=1'`.

 All parameters are optional.

-Use the `$doc_id` parameter to search for a specific document.
-The `_scheduler/docs/$doc_id` parameter finds the state of a single replication task based on its replication ID.
-Note that the ID must be URL encoded.
-You can also use the following parameters to narrow your search results:
+You can use the following parameters to narrow your search results:

 Name      | Type                    | Description                                                               | Default
 ----------|-------------------------|---------------------------------------------------------------------------|-------------------
 `states`  | comma-delimited strings | Only include replication documents in the specified states.               | Return all states
 `limit`   | integer                 | Number of documents included in the search results.
 Maximum limit is 200. | Return all `skip`    | integer                 | Number of results to skip before returning search results.                | 0

+### The `/_scheduler/docs/_replicator/$doc_id` endpoint

+The endpoint uses document IDs as the primary identifier.
+This characteristic means that if you know the document ID, you can directly query that one particular document by using a `/_scheduler/docs/_replicator/$doc_id` query.

+Use the `$doc_id` parameter to search for a specific document.
+The `_scheduler/docs/_replicator/$doc_id` parameter finds the state of a single replication task based on its replication ID.
+Note that the ID must be URL encoded.

 ### The `/_scheduler/jobs` endpoint